zuri-training/Pro_Team_41_Chunk-File/README.md

 ### ChunkIT Key features

-> Landing Page, FAQ/ContactUs Page, About Us page & Documentation page
+####  Landing Page, FAQ/ContactUs Page, About Us page & Documentation page

 Accessible to all users, authenticated and unauthenticated

-> Sign In and Sign Up page
+####  Sign In and Sign Up page

-To authenticate authorized users to access the chunking platform
+To authenticate users to access the chunking platform

-> Dashboard
+####  Dashboard

+Where the user can chunk their files and optionally save them on the platform for future downloading

-#### Library Page
+##### Dashboard - Library Page

 User can upload a file and chunk it according to their preference.
 The user's saved files are also listed in the library page.

-#### Account settings Page
+##### Dashboard - Account settings Page

 User can view their account details and change their authentication details

 ### Features to consider for future versions

 - Allow user to view statistics of splittings done previously
-- Allow user to be able to sort split CSV and JSON files easily
+- Allow user  to sort split CSV and JSON files easily
+- Merge CSV and JSON
+- Allow user to chunk more file formats

 ### User Flow
 > Unauthenticated User: